grafana/alloy/README.md

 ```

 We maintain an example [Docker Compose environment][] that can be used to
-launch dependencies to play with Grafana Agent locally.
+launch dependencies to play with Grafana Alloy locally.

 [Docker Compose environment]: ./example/docker-compose/